cortical-iv/salted_vex_milk/readme.md

 ## To do (shorter term)
 - Members page:
     - Why do I need to add spacing to header?
+And is it different in firefox deployed?
+Why are fonts rendered differently in firefox@heroku but not chrome?
 - Implement jessamyn's suggestions about heroku settings.py bits.
+-  Create style sheet and link to it.
+- That hamburger people will not know what to do with it.
+Need a 'how to' for the site?

-- Once the above stuff (i.e., basic front-end) is working, plan how you want this organized in terms of models/pages etc (project_planning.md).
+- Once the above stuff (i.e., basic front-end for two pages) is working, plan how you want this organized in terms of models/pages etc (project_planning.md).
 For instance:
 - Add characters, classes, and light levels (in components 200--so use componenets 200 to find if they have played d2).
 - Start adding stats!
 - Plan out models (see project_planning.md -> Models and Fields)